By Margaux Cintrano

 I mixed the preparation with buttermilk and served it in a Martini glass and decorated it.

 What is your gastronomic dream trip and why?

 That trip would lead me to Chicago, to Grant Achatz, because I am fascinated by the story of his life.

 What are your strengths and which things would you like to improve upon?

 I think you can improve upon everything.
 Times are changing just like the expectations and realizations of people.
 So you have to step up to the plate everyday anew.

-What has your trainings been in regard to culinary institute? the positives? the negativs?
+What have your trainings been in regard to culinary institute? the positives? the negatives?
 Did they focus on dressage?

 My apprenticeships were easy and ordinary.
 But the real learning begins when school is done.